sayan-dey/Peer-to-Peer-Group-Based-File-Sharing-System/README.md

 #  AOS Assignment 2

-An example how to run tracker and peer:
+An example showing how to run tracker and peer:

 ### For Tracker: